Language selection

 1. The project must demonstrate climate change (adaptation and/or mitigation) as the project’s principal objective (CC2 policy marker coding).

-Note: Canada has committed to a minimum of 20% of its funding support nature-based climate solutions and projects that contribute biodiversity co-benefits.
-In addition to meeting the CC2 policy marker requirement, projects contributing to this target will also achieve a biodiversity significant policy marker coding (minimum (BD1), as per the Rio Convention policy markers.
+Note: Canada has committed at least 20% of its funding to support nature-based climate solutions and projects that contribute biodiversity co-benefits.
+In addition to meeting the CC2 policy marker requirement, projects contributing to this target will also achieve a biodiversity significant policy marker coding (minimum BD1), as per the Rio Convention policy markers.

 Definition: Adaptation projects intend to reduce climate change vulnerability.
-Climate vulnerability is generally related to 3 primary variables:
+Climate vulnerability is generally related to three primary variables:

 For more information on the eligibility criteria, please refer to the OECD DAC Rio Convention Policy Markers for Climate and GAC’s Project Coding – Policy Markers.